Lynnette Mettey

-Lynnette Mettey is an American actor, perhaps best known for her recurring role as Nurse Able on M*A*S*H and as Lee Potter, Quincy's girlfriend, on Quincy, M.E..
-She made dozens of guest appearances on television shows during the 1970s and 1980s, including Columbo, All in the Family, Hawaii Five-O, and Simon & Simon.
+Lynnette Mettey is an American actress, perhaps best known for her recurring role as Nurse Able on M*A*S*H and as Lee Potter, Quincy's girlfriend, on Quincy, M.E..
+She made dozens of guest appearances on television shows during the 1970s and 1980s, including Columbo, All in the Family, Hawaii Five-O, The Six Million Dollar Man, and Simon & Simon.

 Mettey also appeared in dozens of television commercials in the 1970s and 1980s, and she has lent her highly recognizable voice to hundreds of radio commercials.
 For almost 40 years, she was the commercial spokesperson for S. C. Johnson & Son, doing voiceovers for a variety of product advertisements but never appearing on camera.

 Throughout her career, she was often credited with an alternate spelling of her first name, as Lynette Mettey.

 Early years

 Mettey attended Burr and Burton Seminary in Manchester, Vermont and studied dancing at the Joyce Hurley School of Dance.
 She graduated from the American Academy of Dramatic Arts in New York City in 1962.
 She is the daughter of Mrs. Madeline Mettey, and she has a sister and a brother,.